tpbw4321/VerifiedBoot/README.md

- and # VerifiedBoot
+# VerifiedBoot
 >Verified Boot of FIT image built using BuildRoot

 ## Getting Started
 <p align="justify">
-The Build-root platform has evolved over the years and finally with the support to build the kernel, u-boot along with the  capabilities to build FIT image made life easier for embedded systems.
-The developer just have to get the configuration straight and trigger the build for the Build-root to compile and deliver the aforementioned boot essentials
+The Build-root platform has evolved over the years and finally with the support to build the kernel, u-boot along with the  capabilities to build FIT image, made life easier for embedded systems.
+The developer just have to get the configuration straight and trigger the build for the Build-root to compile and deliver the aforementioned boot essentials.
+Following table lists the critical components to boot embedded systems and their role in verified boot
 </p>

 | Components | Description |